74th/stime/README.md

 # silent time command

 Linux time command writes a result to stderr.
-Slilent time writes to stdout and command stdout are discarded.
+Silent time writes to the stdout and the command stdout are discarded.

 ```
 (time psql -f test.sql) 2>&1 | tee result.log 2>&1